-It’s not always easy to tell if someone is just friendly or is into you.
+It’s not always easy to tell if someone is just friendly towards you or if they’re already into you.
+Similarly, how do you know whether you like a particular person or just want to be good friends with them?

 Anthony Kouri, M.D.